40net-cloud/fortinet-azure-solutions/FortiGate/Documentation/faq.md

 A dedicated page be found [here](faq-pay-as-you-go.md)

+## FortiGate-VM Backup in Azure

+Instructions for backing up and restoring a FortiGate virtual machine in Azure can be found [here](FortiGate-VM-Backup.md)

 ## FortiGate and FortiAnalyzer Integration with Microsoft Sentinel

 You can find more details about setup and data flow from [here](faq-fgt-faz-microsoft-sentinel.md)